-Copyrights refers to the legal rights to use the material like writing, articles, photographs, audios, videos, software or any other literacy or artistic work.
-Copyrights are automatically granted for to the creators or the owners.
+Copyrights refers to the legal rights to use a material like writing, articles, photographs, audios, videos, software or any other literacy or artistic work.
+Copyrights are automatically granted to the creators or the owners.

-The right include right to copy, reproduce, distribution of the work or content.
-If a person need to use copyrighted materials then the needs to obtain a license or written permission of the creators.
+The right includes the right to copy, reproduce, distribution of the work or content.
+If a person needs to use copyrighted materials then the needs to obtain a license or written permission of the creators.

 The patents are given for the inventions.
 Here the creator needs to apply for the invention.
 When the patent is granted the owner gets rights to prevent others from using, selling or distributing the protected invention.
-Patent gives full control the patentee about to decide how others can use the invention.
-Patent protects an invention for 20 years , after that public can use it freely.
+Patent gives full control to the patentee to decide how others can use the invention.
+A patent protects an invention for 20 years, after that public can use it freely.

 Trademark is applicable for the visual symbol, word, name, design, slogan, label, etc for the product.
 It provides uniqueness for the other brands and commercial enterprise.
-It also gives recognition of company.
+It also gives recognition to the company.
 The trademark product denoted by ® or ™ symbols.
 There is no expiry time for the trademark.

 Now in the next section of Data protection IPR class 12 I will discuss about licensing.

 A license refers to a contract or permission or agreement given to any party by a creator to use their product or service or creation.
 A license can be purchased by paying money.
 License is the term that gives special rights to the user to use the copyrighted material.

 Similarly, a software license is an agreement that provides legal rights to the authorised use of digital material.
 All the software, digital documents or games you are downloading from the internet provides the license agreement to use the material.
 If anyone is not following will be considered a criminal offence.